Bill-Nova/O-N-2-Quick_Insertion_Sort/README.md

 //But thank for other normal reply in the post (although there is no actual answer ...What I want to know is, who has thought of this algorithm in the past....)

+//And thanks for the high quality reply, I tried to reduce the program branches but failed...but it's really interesting

 //Sort--------------------------------

 XXXXXX <-----Input